 At the same time, medical time-series problems in the wild are challenging due to their highly composite nature.
 Existing applications of machine learning to such problems have treated these component tasks as separate problems, leading to a siloed and stylized development approach that often fails to account for complexities and interdependencies within the real-world machine learning lifecycle.
 Regrettably, this has resulted in a remarkable gap between the inherent capabilities of machine learning methods and their actual effectiveness in clinical research and decision support.

-clairvoyance offers a systematic and automated approach to personalized dynamic predictions, personalized information acquisition, personalized monitoring, and personalized treatment plans, while also offering interpretations.
+clairvoyance offers a systematic and full-featured approach to personalized dynamic predictions, personalized information acquisition, personalized monitoring, and personalized treatment plans, while also offering interpretations.

 Under a single, consistent interface, clairvoyance encapsulates all major modeling steps for time-series data, including: i) loading and (ii) preprocessing patient records, (iii) configuring problem definitions, (iv) handling missing or irregular samples in both static and temporal contexts, (v) conducting feature selection, (vi) fitting prediction models, performing vii) calibration and (viii) uncertainty estimation of model outputs, (ix) applying global or instance-wise methods for interpreting learned models, and (x) computing evaluation metrics.